-ISESCO has two (2) regional offices, two (2) delegations, four (5) educational centres and three (3) regional centres for audiovisual and multimedia training and production.
+ISESCO has two (2) regional offices, one (1) delegation, five (5) educational centres and three (3) regional centres for audiovisual and multimedia training and production.
 These are as follows:

 Regional Centres and Delegations

 ISESCO Regional Office in Sharjah :

 - Dr Obaid Saif Al-Hajiri,